GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 Unlike Emscripten, Rust doesn't have a specialized end-to-end web target, but instead provides a generic `wasm32-unknown-unknown` target for generic WebAssembly output.

-If Wasm is intended to be used in a Web environment, any interaction with JavaScript APIs is left to external libraries and tooling like [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) and [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/).
+If Wasm is intended to be used in a web environment, any interaction with JavaScript APIs is left to external libraries and tooling like [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) and [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/).
 Unfortunately, this means that the standard library is not aware of Web Workers and standard APIs like